 10. Does a student of the Concept have to abandon their already existing knowledge of Western music theory?
 Students of this work are able to adapt their own musical perspectives to the ideas presented by the Lydian Chromatic Concept of Tonal Organization.
 For example, analysis of compositions by J.S.
 Bach and Maurice Ravel are included in the current volume to reinforce the all-inclusive nature of tonal gravity.

 11. Is the current revised edition dramatically different from the previous editions?
 Yes.
 Generally speaking, the previous editions of the Lydian Chromatic Concept of Tonal Organization (dating back to 1953) were focused more on the “how-to” aspect of improvising.
 The more robust, comprehensive and detailed current volume adds never before published depth and dimension through exhaustive examples of analysis, scales, background information and test examples for the student.
-Volume Two, the completion of the entire work, is currently in development.

 12. What are the extra-musical considerations of the Lydian Chromatic Concept?
 George Russell’s Lydian Chromatic Concept of Tonal Organization stretches far beyond the usual parameters of music theory, having deep roots linked to the science of acoustics, physics, world culture and political history.
 Its framework is applicable in almost any stylistic genre of music – both Western and non-Western – encompassing the European classical tradition as solidly as the lineage of jazz innovators.
 On the esoteric side, the “Concept” makes connections with psychological disciplines and spiritual pathways, nurturing a balance between both the internal and external extra-musical elements critical to any artistic process.